bnookala/bnookala.github.io/src/data/blog/2025/many-new-things.md

 description: A behind-the-scenes look at how Claude Code and I built this blog together, from empty repository to published site.
 ---

 > **Author's Note (Bhargav):** Occasionally, there are moments when I feel that I'm not as certain if I'm keeping up with the pace of AI assisted development.
 When GPT was first released to the general public (via ChatGPT), it was a fun novelty.
-People were quick to point out barriers of capability and knowledge, but just as quickly as these were pointed out, many of these barriers were overcome, either via improvements to the foundation models themselves, or via extending the ecosystem.
+People were quick to point out barriers of capability and knowledge, but just as quickly as these were pointed out, many of these barriers were overcome, either via improvements to the foundation models themselves, or via extending the ecosystem via tools MCP servers or extensions.
 My hope is that via documenting what I'm learning by using AI as a collaborator, I can feel less stuck in the mud, and make sense of how to utilize these tools.

 This post documents the actual process of building this blog.
 Not a tutorial written after the fact, but the real conversation between Claude (the AI coding assistant) and myself as we went from an empty GitHub repository to a functioning blog.